Home AI/ML Self-Supervised Learning (SSL) for Pretraining: A Complete Guide

 PyTorch Implementation from Scratch

-Let us implement the two flagship SSL methods — SimCLR and a simplified MAE — in complete, runnable PyTorch code.
-We will also implement downstream evaluation via linear probing and fine-tuning.
+This section implements the two flagship SSL methods, SimCLR and a simplified MAE, in complete, runnable PyTorch code.
+Downstream evaluation via linear probing and fine-tuning is also implemented.

 SimCLR: Contrastive Learning Implementation